marigold-dev/training-dapp-1/README.md

 ## Step 6 : (Optional) deploy locally with flextesa

-You can deploy locally Tezos on your local machine, but we require to use laer an indexer (this service exists already on Jakartanet).
+You can deploy locally Tezos on your local machine, but we require to use later an indexer (this service exists already on Jakartanet).
 For your knowledge, below the step to deplpoy locally.

 ```
 taq install @taqueria/plugin-flextesa